rdepew/how_to/powershell/ls_and_dir.md

 # A hint about `Get-ChildItem`

 `Get-ChildItem` lists more than just files and directories.
 You'll have to read about it to understand it fully.
-For example, `Get-Child Item env:` lists all environment variables.
+For example, `Get-ChildItem env:` lists all environment variables.

 # Get a directory listing sorted by date